davidgoy/reflect/README.md

 Create and publish pages/posts using the popular WordPress CMS.
 Then have Reflect generate those pages/posts into static pages and served upon HTTP request.

-This setup is known as a decoupled architecture, where WordPress functions as a headless CMS (i.e. backend) and your Reflect static site functions as the frontend.
+This setup is known as a decoupled architecture, where WordPress functions as a headless CMS (i.e. back-end) and your Reflect static site functions as the front-end.

 <span><br><br></span>